The Power of Positive Affirmations for Sober Runners

 • I run toward growth, not escape.

-• I am building discipline, resilience and peace.
+• I am building discipline and resilience each day.

 Where to Use Affirmations in Your Training Life